 More than 165,000 farmers and other producers applied new technologies and management practices for the first time last year on nearly 138,000 hectares of land with Feed the Future’s help.

 Feed the Future-supported farmers and producers increased the value of their agricultural sales by nearly $16 million.

-The Government of Mali aims to increase cereal production and value of livestock sales as well as the resilience of vulnerable households in the country.
+The Government of Mali aims to increase cereal production and the value of livestock sales as well as the resilience of vulnerable households in the country.
 Feed the Future’s efforts contribute to these goals.
-In 2014, the U.S. Government reinstated direct foreign assistance to Mali.
+In 2013, the U.S. Government reinstated direct foreign assistance to Mali.

 Feed the Future supports the following programs, partnerships and organizations in Mali.